 - Diversity: Create integrated elementary schools that provide students with the opportunity to experience the rich diversity of the city of San Francisco.

 - Predictability: Offer families of elementary school students a high degree of predictability about where their children will be enrolled in school.

-- Proximity: Create strong community connections to local schools and reduce the number of families with elementary school students traveling across the city.
+- Proximity: Create strong community connections to local schools and facilitate enrollment in an elementary school within a reasonable geographic distance.

 What will the new student assignment system look like?

 The new policy will change student assignment in two main ways: how students will choose schools and how students will be assigned to schools.

 Our current assignment system uses districtwide choice, meaning families can choose from over 70 elementary schools and programs.
 In the new system, families will have choice within zones.
 Zones are boundaries drawn around groups of elementary schools and programs, and students will be able to apply to any of the schools and programs in their zones.
 A student’s zone is based on where they live.
 When they apply for elementary school, students can list as many schools from their zone as they want in order of preference.
 Each student will be guaranteed a school in their zone.

 How Students Will be Assigned to Schools Within Their Zone